 To know which supplies are GST/HST taxable and at which rate, see GST/HST taxable (including zero-rated) or exempt supplies.

 Select the situation that applies to you to get more details.

-How does the GST/HST applies to imported goods? (show/hide)
+How does the GST/HST apply to imported goods? (show/hide)

-How does the GST/HST applies to imported goods?
+How does the GST/HST apply to imported goods?